- Find a Trail

 - Get Involved

-The 7.5-mile, paved Riverwalk Trail is part of Danville's expanding network of trails.
+The paved Riverwalk Trail is part of Danville's expanding network of trails.
 This scenic pathway along the Dan River connects industry, beautiful parks and natural areas.
 It travels through some of the most important and historical Civil War regions of southern Virginia.

 Throughout the Civil War, Danville functioned as a staging area for many battles.
 Some of its old tobacco warehouses were turned into Civil War prisons, and the city was the last capital of the Confederate States of America after Richmond was captured by the Union army.